CanonicalLtd/maas-docs/en/troubleshoot-faq.md

 ephemeral image can be modified to enable a *backdoor* that adds or resets a user's password, much like you can with any standard version of Linux.

-As images are constantly updated and refreshed, this backdoor is only temporary, but it should help you login to see what may be going wrong with your node.
+As images are constantly updated and refreshed, the backdoor will only be temporary, but it should help you login to see what may be going wrong with your node.